 CFM and Efficiency

-When shopping, compare fans using CFM (Cubic Feet per Minute) and efficiency (CFM per watt).
-A typical quality fan delivers 4,000-6,000 CFM on high at 60-75 watts.
+When shopping, compare fans using CFM (Cubic Feet per Minute) — the volume of air moved per minute at full speed.
+A quality fan delivers 4,000–6,000 CFM for standard bedrooms.
 ENERGY STAR certified fans are 60% more efficient than standard fans.
-Look for CFM/watt ratings above 75 for efficient operation.
+Look for an efficiency rating above 75 CFM per watt for peak performance.

 Is this ceiling fan size calculator free?